baozi-technology/baozi-web/content/23-11-2019/index.md

 We'll see which are the business models available while giving you my two cents along the way.

-# Selling the software as is
+# Selling the software itself

 Free standalone Softwares may be sold the same way as proprietary softwares.
 As said earlier [nothing forbid it](https://www.gnu.org/philosophy/selling.en.html).
-And in fact, Free Softwares are and have always been sold the same way as proprietary softwares.
+And in fact, Free Softwares have been sold the same way as proprietary softwares.
 Ex: copies of the GNU Emacs back at the time was [sold by Richard Stallman](https://www.oreilly.com/openbook/opensources/book/stallman.html).
-More recently, the WordPress plugin are all released under the GPL and are still distributed against a price.
-The source code is available but it doesn't mean that the service around providing binaries, installation packages and such are to be given away for free.

 With GNU Emacs, we took the examples of softwares developers tools distributed at a time when barely 10% of the global population had access to a very slow internet.
 Today everyone can download it for free on the Internet.
 Furthermore, even if you'd lock Emacs so that people could try the software using a free trial before buying, someone could study the source code and release another version without the lock for free on the Internet.
 Therefore, it is in practice difficult to enforce a payment after a free trial of a standalone Free Software.
 All this is legal and encouraged by the FSF.

 However, softwares usually come with logos and designs that are often protected under the trademarks laws.
-Therefore, one who engages into modifying a software and providing it without the "lock" doesn't have the right to do so using the logos and designs of the original software without the written permission of the copyright holders.
+Therefore, one who engages into modifying a software and providing it without the "lock" doesn't have the right to do so using the logos and designs of the original software without the written permission of the trademarks owners.

-Replacing the logos and designs may be an easy task but it diminishes the credibility of the modified work for the customers that see in the original work the insurance that it is not a crack.
+Replacing the logos and designs may be an easy task but it also diminishes the credibility of the modified work for the customers that see in the original work the insurance that it is not a crack.
 The power of branding!

 Finally, end-users that are non technologists do not care about software licenses.
 They do not know anything about it.
 If you tell them to pay to use the software, they'll just do it.
 But they might feel betrayed if you didn't tell them that there were a way around payment ;).

-Generally, this strategy does not work if the software is 100% free (as in freedom).
+Generally, selling the software itself does not work if the software is 100% open-source.
 It works way better when at least a tiny part of your software is proprietary.

-One counter-example could the so-called ["premium" WordPress plugins](https://www.wpstuffs.com/3-best-places-buy-premium-wordpress-plugins/) which are free softwares (licensed under the GNU GPL), but the service of bundling the binaries together and providing the service to download and install those plugins comes with a price.
+A counter-example could be the ["premium" WordPress plugins](https://www.wpstuffs.com/3-best-places-buy-premium-wordpress-plugins/) which are free softwares (licensed under the GNU GPL), but the service of bundling the binaries together and providing the service to download and install those plugins comes with a price.

 # Support, training and donations